-The Theoretical Condensed Matter Physics program supports research in quantum physics with an emphasis on quantum materials, materials discovery and design, out-of-equilibrium quantum dynamics, and fundamental research in materials related to energy technologies.
-Specific themes include strong electron correlations; quantum phases of matter, including topological states, magnetism, and superconductivity; multiferroic materials; and excited states phenomena and photon science.
-Research spans from purely analytical to computational with an emphasis on methods and technique development, as well as prediction and interpretation of novel quantum phenomena.
-This includes data-driven materials science, as well as high throughput computations.
+This program supports fundamental research in quantum physics with an emphasis on quantum materials, materials discovery and design, out-of-equilibrium quantum dynamics, and materials theory related to clean energy technologies.

+Major scientific themes include strong electron correlations, quantum phases of matter, topological states, quantum magnetism, superconductivity, multiferroic and ferroelectric materials, and excited states phenomena.
+Research spans from analytical to computational approaches with strong emphasis on theory, methods, and technique development, as well as prediction and interpretation of novel quantum phenomena.